• Skip to primary navigation

 • Privacy and Disclosure

-Make this DIY knife block to sit on your kitchen cabinets.
-The knife holder is a great option for storing your knives and this one is a universal knife block (meaning, any knives will work!).
+Make this DIY knife holder to sit on your kitchen cabinets.
+This knife block is a great knife storage idea because it is a universal knife block (meaning, any knives will work)!

 I’ve been blogging for a long time now, doing projects and making things.
 It’s always such a good feeling to realize that a project that I did closer to the beginning of this home decor journey is one that I still have and love.

-I made this kitchen knife block back in 2015 for a challenge with a group of gals to take something we are inspired by at a specific store and make it our own.
-I’ll link everyone else’s projects at the end of this post, so you can check them out if you’d like.
+I made this kitchen knife stand back in 2015 for a challenge with a group of gals.
+We had to take something we were inspired by at a specific store and make it our own.
+I'll link everyone else's projects at the end of this post, so you can check them out if you'd like.
 Anyways, for this specific challenge, the goal was to take something that inspired each of us from Anthropologie.

-I really love Anthropologie but don’t often actually buy anything from there.
+I really love Anthropologie but don't often actually buy anything from there.
 The prices are a tad high, in my opinion, for the quality.
 That being said, I was excited to check out their catalog and find some inspiration.
-I saw that they had a wooden knife holder (see below) and I just loved it.
+I saw that they had a knife block (see below because they no longer have it) and I just loved it.

 Knife Block Inspiration

-Since we didn’t currently have a knife set that came with a wooden knife block or any built-in knife storage, I knew that making something similar would solve a big problem for us at our house.
+Since we didn't have a knife rack, magnetic knife holder or any drawer knife storage, I knew that making something similar would solve a big problem for us at our house.

 I hate to admit it, but we had been just throwing our knives in a drawer to the left of the sink.
-The bad thing about that too, is that we have a few decent knives ( Shun slicing knife and Shun All-purpose knife) and weren’t taking care of them at all.
+The bad thing about that, is that we have a few decent knives (Shun slicing knife and Shun All-purpose knife) and weren't taking care of them at all.

 • Stainable Wood Glue